School profile Verified 2 June 2026

 For 2026 entry the Foundation published a qualifying score of 205 and a priority score of 224.
 Actual offer thresholds still vary by school and category, so there is no single school-wide cut-off score.

-Camp Hill Boys uses the shared Foundation entrance test and published catchment categories, but qualifying applicants outside catchment can still receive open-category offers if they rank highly enough.
+The shared Foundation entrance test and catchment categories apply.
+Qualifying applicants outside catchment can still receive open-category offers when their score ranks highly enough.

 A published catchment map is used for the catchment-priority categories.
 Outside-catchment applicants can still receive open-category offers ranked by score.